oxc-project/oxc-project.github.io/src/blog/2023-12-12-announcing-oxlint.md

 <AppBlogPostHeader />

-We're thrilled to announce that oxlint is now generally available!
+We are thrilled to announce that oxlint is now generally available!
 This milestone signifies our team's ability to promptly address and triage issues.

 Oxlint is a JavaScript linter designed to catch erroneous or useless code without requiring any configurations by default.